Harry Hamlin: Film and television

 In 2004, Hamlin began a recurring role on the television series Veronica Mars.
 He played fading action hero Aaron Echolls, father to central show character Logan Echolls who had a turbulent relationship with him.
 Hamlin's character states that he (like the real-life Hamlin) was People magazine's 'Sexiest Man Alive' in 1987.
 Aaron's wife, Lynn, was played by Hamlin's real-life wife, Lisa Rinna.
 Hamlin appeared beginning in the sixth episode of the first season, "Return of the Kane", and made his last appearance in the second season finale, "Not Pictured".
 In 2006, Hamlin took part in the third season of Dancing with the Stars with Ashly DelGrosso, but was voted off the show in the third week.

 In 2009, Hamlin starred in the series Harper's Island as Uncle Marty.
 He was killed abruptly in the first episode by being cut in half while he dangled from a broken wooden bridge.

 In June 2010, Hamlin guest-starred in an episode of Army Wives and then became a recurring cast member.

-In June 2010, Hamlin starred in the Hallmark Channel movie You Lucky Dog.
+In June 2010, Hamlin starred in the Hallmark Channel film You Lucky Dog.

 On December 4, 2008, TV Guide reported that Hamlin and Rinna signed a deal to create a reality television series called Harry Loves Lisa that is based around their family life.
 The series was developed by TV Land and premiered on October 6, 2010.

-In 2012, Hamlin began playing Lloyd Lishman, an older lover to Ian Gallagher (Cameron Monaghan) on the U.S version of Shameless (7 episodes circa the end of Season 3).
+In 2012, Hamlin began playing Lloyd Lishman, an older lover to Ian Gallagher (Cameron Monaghan) on the US version of Shameless (7 episodes before the end of Season 3).

 Hamlin appeared in an adult diaper commercial with his wife during a primetime television program.

 Beginning on April 28, 2013, Hamlin appeared in several episodes of season six (1968) of Mad Men as ad executive Jim Cutler after the merger of Sterling Cooper Draper Pryce and Cutler Gleason and Chaough.
 Hamlin was nominated for a 2013 Primetime Emmy Award for Outstanding Guest Actor in a Drama Series for his appearance in "A Tale of Two Cities".

 In 2016, Hamlin was cast in the Epix comedy Graves starring Nick Nolte, and in 2017, Hamlin was cast as Addison Hayes, a mysterious and powerful mastermind whose agenda collides with Swagger, in the USA Network show Shooter.

-In 2022, Hamlin was cast as Cortland Mayfair in AMC’s Mayfair Witches, based on the gothic supernatural trilogy Lives of the Mayfair Witches by author Anne Rice.
+In 2022, Hamlin was cast as Cortland Mayfair in AMC's Mayfair Witches, based on the gothic supernatural trilogy Lives of the Mayfair Witches by author Anne Rice.